 2. Mentioning an initiative

-Similar to name dropping, a tactic to use when mentioning an initiative that the prospect may have going on.
-This gives an impression that there is some existing knowledge and relationships.
+Similar to name-dropping, a tactic to use when mentioning an initiative that the prospect may have going on.
+This gives the impression that there is some existing knowledge and relationships.

 3. Asking qualifying questions

 Salespeople make many cold calls that revolve around the salesperson giving information while they try to sell and build interest.
 By shifting from giving information to collecting information, you take a step away from cold calling and begin warm calling.

 Incorporate two or three qualifying questions into your cold calling script to assist with this concept.
 It creates a much warmer setting when you go from trying to sell to just collecting information and learning more about the prospect which helps you to figure out if they’re a good fit for what you are offering as well as how you help businesses.